Kerala: RTC staff to go on strike today as govt invokes 'dies non'

 The protest may hit the KSRTC services, especially ordinary and city services.
 The union has claimed a 30 per cent representation among the staff.

-Meanwhile, KSRTC employees havve extended solidarity wth Tengana State Road Transportation employees by holding demonstrations.
+Meanwhile, KSRTC employees have extended solidarity with Telangana State Road Transportation employees by holding demonstrations.

 Kerala State Lottery: Win Win W-537 lottery result time